Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Abstract

 \section{Abstract}

-This paper is concerned with multi-modal data fusion (MMDF) under unexpected modality failures in nonlinear non-Gaussian dynamic processes.
+This letter is concerned with multi-modal data fusion (MMDF) under unexpected modality failures in nonlinear non-Gaussian dynamic processes.
 An efficient framework to tackle this problem is proposed.
 In particular, a notion termed modality ``\emph{usefulness}", which takes a value of 1 or 0, is used for indicating whether the observation of this modality is useful or not.
 For $n$ modalities involved, $2^n$ combinations of their ``\emph{usefulness}" values exist.
 Each combination defines one hypothetical model of the true data generative process.
-Then the problem of concern is formalized as a task of nonlinear non-Gaussian state filtering under model uncertainty, which is addressed by a dynamic model averaging based particle filter algorithm.
+Then the problem of concern is formalized as a task of nonlinear non-Gaussian state filtering under model uncertainty, which is addressed by a dynamic model averaging (DMA) based particle filter (PF) algorithm.
+This DMA algorithm employs $2^n$ models, while all models share the same state-transition function and a unique set of particle values.
+That makes its computational complexity only slightly larger than a single model based PF algorithm, especially for scenarios in which $n$ is small.
 Experimental results show that the proposed solution outperforms remarkably state-of-the-art methods.
 Code and data are available at \url{https://github.com/robinlau1981/fusion}.